-We have been inundated with requests to big up the winter weddings vibes.
-With Coronavirus meaning many spring postponements, a lot of you now find yourselves setting a new date for the winter months and are keen to know the benefits of having a winter wedding.
-We have a post coming soon about how to transform your spring wedding into a winter wedding, but today I wanted to chat about winter weddings in their own right.
-I've enlisted the help of reader Holly who had her very own winter wedding (coming to these pages really soon).
-So without further ado, let's crack on with the benefits of having a winter wedding.
+We have been inundated with requests to big up the winter wedding vibes.
+We've enlisted the help of reader Holly who had her very own winter wedding (coming to these pages really soon).
+So without further ado, let's crack on with the benefits of winter weddings.

-It's different Simply by the fact that there are fewer winter weddings, yours is likely to stand out.
-Even in today's climate where couples are postponing weddings from spring to winter, there are still those that are postponing for 12 months, so winter is still likely to be an unsaturated season.
+Simply by the fact that there are fewer winter weddings, yours is likely to stand out.
 It’s also at the time of year, under 'normal' circumstances, that your guests are less likely to have wedding fatigue (can you believe that is actually a thing?) and your wedding is less likely to clash with others or annual holidays.

-More Supplier Availability January to March are often quieter months for venues and suppliers which means potentially more availability.
-A winter wedding might just be your ticket to getting that sought after supplier that you really really want.
-These months can also potentially be more economical in terms of wedding dresses, if you get savvy.
+January to March are often quieter months for venues and suppliers which means potentially more availability.
+A winter wedding might just be your ticket to getting that sought-after supplier.
+These months can also potentially be more economical in terms of wedding dresses if you get savvy.
 There are often more sample dresses available from previous seasons and if you did want a last-minute dress - you may not have to wait the obligatory 6 months or so.

-Winter Wedding Weather It goes without saying that you likely won't need a wet weather contingency...
-Just lead with that in mind from the get-go.
-One less thing for you to have to think about right.
-You might want to consider snow/ice contingencies...
-Especially if you're venue is somewhat rural.
+It goes without saying that you'll need a wet weather contingency.
+You might want to consider snow/ice contingencies too.
+Especially if your venue is somewhat rural.
 But aside from that, plan with the good old British weather in mind and embrace it.
 A big misconception about winter weddings is that you can't have a marquee or a tipi wedding in the colder months.
 We're here to tell you that you absolutely can.
 From fire pits to the most magical lighting, you can have an insanely gorgeous and cosy warm winter wedding in a tent.
 Don't believe us?
-Then check out this previous post on how to have a winter wedding in a marquee.
+Then check out this previous article on how to have a winter wedding in a marquee.

 Top Tip from Holly: I showed my floristry plans to my venue and they asked my florist to do their Christmas decorations as a result - this meant as an added bonus it all tied in!